syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ### Exclude columns when exporting

-By default, all the columns in the SfDataGrid will be exported to Excel.
+By default, all the columns in the `SfDataGrid` is exported to Excel.
 To exclude certain columns when exporting to Excel, add those column names to the `excludeColumns` parameter.

 {% tabs %}
 {% highlight Dart %}